Guide to Narcissistic Victim Syndrome

 Narcissistic abusers often impose unrealistic expectations of perfection on their victims, which can lead to a sense of false perfectionism.

-This occurs when the victim feels compelled to meet the narcissist’s unattainable standards in order to avoid criticism or punishment.
+This occurs when you feel compelled to meet the narcissist’s unattainable standards in order to avoid criticism or punishment.

-As a result, the victim may become overly critical of themselves and strive for an impossible level of perfection, which can exacerbate feelings of inadequacy and self-doubt.
+As a result, you may become overly critical of yourself and strive for an impossible level of perfection, which can exacerbate feelings of inadequacy and self-doubt.

 12. Doubts About Work